 SENIOR TEES AND TOURNAMENTS

-• WNYPLGA A/B Qualifier - All players play Blue or White tees.
+• WNYPLGA A/B Team Qualifier - All players play Blue or White tees.

 Once again we would like to stress the importance of managing your tee time.
 If your posted Tee time is 11am, it IS 11am.
 Not 10:30 or 10:40.
 Jumping out before the actual starting time of a tournament unless specifically approved by the golf course management and the Board member at the registration table will be cause for disqualification.
 If a group is not ready to play at their assigned Tee time, you are not to jump in just because your group is ready unless told to by the board member at the registration table.
 If a gap occurs because a group is not ready the Board member in charge will move groups up accordingly.
 Having said all of this, please arrive at the course and check in at least 20 minute prior to you posted Tee time.